powerexploit/Ashwatthama/README.md

 <h4 align="center">Most advanced tech and service detection suite.</h4>

-Aswathama is a command-line tool designed for service detection and version identification across multiple URLs.
+Ashwatthama is a command-line tool designed for service detection and version identification across multiple URLs.
 It leverages custom signatures to detect technologies and their versions from various sources like headers, content and cookies.

 ## Features
 - Technology Detection: Identify various web technologies based on custom signatures.